badgeteam/website/content/ESP32 firmware development/getting-started/_index.md

 To apply the configuration for a specific badge navigate to the ```firmware/configs``` folder and overwrite (/create) the file ```firmware/sdkconfig``` with the configuration relevant to your badge.

+(Note that running ```make clean``` to remove the build output is a bit broken / insufficient at the moment.
+Please remove the ```firmware/build``` folder manually after switching configurations to make sure the firmware is built correctly.)

 ## Building the firmware